Anurag-30/knowledge-base/05-PostgresSql/Querying Tables/Readme.md

 `SELECT birth_by_country , COUNT(*) FROM person GROUP BY birth_by_country;` <br />

 The above query gets the list of all the countries and prints the number of people from the country.
-GROUP BY is a powerful command which allows you to show the statastics of your data.
+GROUP BY is a powerful command which allows you to show the statastics of your data. <br />

 ## Aggregate Functions

-Aggregate functions are helpful to do computations on the columns like AVG,SUM,COUNT,MIN,MAX etc
+Aggregate functions are helpful to do computations on the columns like AVG,SUM,COUNT,MIN,MAX etc <br />

-`
+`SELECT